adsforce/docs/src/en/sdk-integrations/README.md

-# SDK Integrations
+# SDK Integration

 SDK (Software Development Kit) contains documentation, examples, and tools.

 Adsforce SDK is a development kit for Adsforce series.
-It is designed to be integrated into a specific media platform and analyze the Ad performance by tracking in-app events.
+It is designed to be integrated into a specific media source and to analyze the Ad Performance Analytics by tracking in-app events.

 ## Quick&ensp;Start